 If you’re extremely happy with the service, it’s a good thing to tip them even more than 15% of the service price.
 Of course, if you’re not on a tight budget.
 If you can afford it, tip them.

 There are several reasons why it’s good to tip car detailers.

 All of these reasons are my opinions, and I believe you’ll agree with me:

 - Workers will earn some extra money on the job.
 They’ll have money for a snack or something similar.

-- If you tip owners of detailing service, they’re more likely to spend it for even better equipment.
+- If you tip owners of detailing services, they’re more likely to spend it on even better equipment.

 - Next time, they’ll maybe take your vehicle even if their schedule is already wholly appointed.